-The Board of Directors meets at least once a week and whenever required by any of the directors and is responsible for the general Finally, it should be noted that Grupo Financiero Galicia S.A. is administration of the Bank, adopting all the necessary decisions for under the control of another pure holding company called EBA that purpose.
-The members of the Board of Directors also integrate Holding S.A., which has the necessary number of votes to form the a greater or lesser number of the Commissions and Committees corporate will in the shareholders' meetings, although it does not created, for which reason they are permanently informed of the exercise any management activity over the former. course of the Entity's operations and are aware of the decisions made in said bodies, which is recorded in proceedings.
+Finally, it should be noted that Grupo Financiero Galicia S.A. is under the control of another pure holding company called EBA Holding S.A., which has the necessary number of votes to form the corporate will in the shareholders' meetings, although it does not exercise any management activity over the former.